-POLST form completion should always be voluntary.
-It is inappropriate to require a patient have a POLST form completed on their behalf, because it may be forcing them into either making decisions that they may not be ready to make or participating in advance care planning which they may not want to do.
+Completion of a POLST form should always be voluntary.
+It is inappropriate to require a patient have a POLST form completed on their behalf, because it may be forcing them into either making decisions that they may not be ready to make or participating in advance care planning, which they may not want to do.

-The cornerstone of the POLST Paradigm is a conversation.
-A POLST form should only be completed after a discussion regarding treatment preferences with the person or his or her health care agent or health care representative.
-In Pennsylvania, a physician, physician assistant or CRNP must sign the form assuming full responsibility for the medical orders and assuring that they accurately reflect the person's values.
+The cornerstone of the POLST process is a conversation.
+A POLST form should only be completed after a discussion regarding goals and preferences for medical care with the person or his or her health care agent or health care representative.
+In Pennsylvania, a physician, physician assistant, or CRNP must sign the form, assuming full responsibility for the medical orders and assuring that they accurately reflect the person's values.
 However, other disciplines may facilitate the POLST conversation; typically this may be a nurse or social worker.
 Facilitators are required to be skilled, knowledgeable and credible to physicians/providers as well as patients and families.
-Regardless of who meets with the patient and/or medical decision-maker, an effective conversation must occur.
+Regardless of who meets with the patient and/or medical decision maker, an effective conversation must occur.